 The federal income tax consequences of the award of restricted stock units or dividend equivalents will depend on the conditions of the award.
-Generally, the grant of one of these awards does not result in taxable income to the participant or a tax deduction to the Company.
+Generally, the grant of a restricted stock unit does not result in taxable income to the participant or a tax deduction to the Company.
 However, the participant will recognize ordinary compensation income at settlement of the award equal to any cash and the fair market value of any common stock received (determined as of the date that the award is not subject to a substantial risk of forfeiture or transferable).
+A participant will recognize as ordinary income the amount of cash and the fair market value of any common stock he or she receives on payment of the dividend equivalents.
+To the extent the dividend equivalents are paid in the form of other awards, the participant will recognize income as otherwise described with such award.
 The Company generally is entitled to a deduction upon the participant's recognition of income in an amount equal to the ordinary income recognized by the participant.